facelessuser/ApplySyntax/docs/src/markdown/usage.md

 when you select one, it will be copied to the clipboard in a form compatible to be used in a syntax rule.
 Simply paste it in the rule.

-!!! new "New 4.0"
+/// new | New 4.0
 `ApplySyntax: Browse Syntaxes` is new in 4.0.
+///

 ### ApplySyntax: Copy Current Syntax to Clipboard

 This command will copy the current syntax in the active view to your clipboard in a form that is compatible to be used in a syntax rule.
 Simply paste it in the rule.

-!!! new "New 4.0"
+/// new | New 4.0
 `ApplySyntax: Copy Current Syntax to Clipboard` is new in 4.0.
+///

 ## Creating Rules